attri97/aws-cloud-automation-using-terraform/README.md

 STEP3 : Then, launching an EC2 instance with the key-pair and security group created in above steps.

-STEP4 : We will now configure our O.S. so that it can be used to host a web page — Install Apache Web Server, PHP and start the required services.
+STEP4 : We will now configure our O.S. so that it can be used to host a web page — Install Apache Web Server and start the required services.

 STEP 5: Now, we will create an EBS volume and attach it to our instance.